LincaMarius/ISAP-1_Block_Diagram/README.md

 - Signals that upon activation cause the controlled block to write data to the Bus, marked in red – only one such signal must be active at any time;
 - Signals that upon activation cause the controlled block to read data from the Bus, marked in green;
 - Signals that upon activation cause the controlled block to change its state but not transfer data to the Bus, marked in black
-- Signals that are part of the Command Bus, marked in blue.
+- Signals that are part of the Control Bus, marked in blue.

 Now the structure of the ISAP-1 Computer Central Processing Unit is: